 Treat yourself to Hasty Tasty

-Darjeeling has many lavish eateries, restaurants and food-joints.
-However, Hasty Tasty is treat for all the foodies visiting the hill station.
-Packed from the minute it opens, this strictly vegetarian cafeteria by all means delivers fast, delicious food.
+Darjeeling has many lavish eateries, restaurants, and food joints.
+However, Hasty Tasty is a treat for all the foodies visiting the hill station.
+Packed from the minute it opens, this strictly vegetarian cafeteria, by all means, delivers fast, delicious food.
 The specialties of the hill town feature on the menu.
 The highlight of grabbing a seat here is to view uninterruptedly gaze across the valley at Kanchendzonga.

 In addition, the charming ambiance simply captures your heart.